SallyFroMilan/JAVASCRIPT/DOM/Events/README.md

 **Event listeners** are definitely the *preferred method*, but you will regularly see the others in use, so we’re going to cover all three.

 We’re going to create 3 buttons that all alert “Hello World” when clicked.
-Try them all out using your own HTML file, or using something like CodePen.
+Try them all out using your own **HTML file**, or using something like CodePen.

 **Method 1**